alissatroiano/Hue/README.md

 **Shopper**

-- Allows *shoppers* to view, search, sort and filter products, by having them visit the gallery and utilized the built-in tools.
+- Allows *shoppers* to view, search, sort, and filter products, by having them visit the gallery and utilized the built-in tools.

 **Site Owner**
 - Gives *site owner* the opportunity to view the gallery page as a regular shopper/user would.

-- Sign Up - Allows **all users** to create an account, by having them fill out a form that sends ``POST`` requests and add "Users" table in the database.
+- Sign Up - Allows **all users** to create an account, by having them fill out a form that uses ``POST`` to send data.

 - Login: